 Some of the welcome centers' city guides and maps can be downloaded online here.

 On a related note, read our guide to staying safe in Paris.
-Nothing's ruder than getting pickpocketed or experiencing harassment as a woman traveling alone in the city.
+Nothing's ruder than getting pickpocketed or being harassed while traveling solo as a woman.
 Take our advice on how to avoid these unpleasant experiences during your stay, and take care.